AaronFlanagan20/Countdown-letters-game-solver/README.md

 # Countdown Letters Game Solver
 As part of a module, Theory of Algorithms, for my final year I had to write this algorithm to solve the [Countdown letters game][1].
-I also had to right a report about the algorithm and compare different methods and efficiency of each task, all below.
+I also had to write a report about the algorithm and compare different methods and the efficiency of each method.
+This included research into various Python optimization techniques and how to properly time each method taking into consideration some functions need only be run once but might take a considerate amount of time for I/O, like writing to a file or printing results.

 ## Background
 The first task was to find a wordlist with a decent amount of words.
 I got a word list from [Basic English][2] with over 29,000 words in it, which is quite small.